-This project involves using a Cosmic Ray Muon Detector (CRMD) to detect and perform experiments on muons produces when primary cosmic ryas interact in the atmosphere.
-The detector involves 4 scintillation counters and a data aquisition board (DAQ) set up as shown above.
-The counters are made up of a scintillating material, which emmits a flash of light when a charged particle like a muon passes through.
-This light is then detected by a photomultiplier tube which converts it into a signal.
+This project involves using a Cosmic Ray Muon Detector (CRMD) to detect and perform experiments on muons produced when primary cosmic rays interact in the atmosphere.
+The detector involves four scintillation counters and a data aquisition (DAQ) board set up as shown above.
+The counters are made up of a scintillating material, which emits a flash of light when a charged particle like a muon passes through.
+This light is then detected by a photomultiplier tube which converts it into an electrical signal.
 That signal is then fed into the DAQ board and processed.
 The board can check for coincidences in time between the signals.
-Since a muon is travelling at nearly the speed of light, they will pass through all the detectors at essentially the same time.
+Since a muon is travelling at nearly the speed of light, it will pass through all the detectors at essentially the same time.
 The DAQ board then looks for signals which come from all detectors within a short time (about 100ns) as evidence that a muon has passed through.
 Information from the DAQ board is then fed into the computer through a USB port and can be viewed using a terminal emulator such as Hyperterm.
 More information about how to use Hyperterm can be found in the appendix.

 The great thing about this project is the Cosmic e-lab website, which is the resource which allows you to analyse the data you collect and easily plot graphs using off site computing power.
 This allows you to quickly and easily analyse the data that students collect.
-They can obtain a plot of the flux of cosmic rays over time, test the performance of the counters, calculate the lifetime of a muon, look for air showers produced by high energy primary cosmic rays and produce posters to present their results.
-The address for this website is http://www18.i2u2.org/elab/cosmic/home/project.jsp This project does not only teach the pupils about muons and cosmic rays, but it also introduced them to how particle physics experiments are carried out.
+Students can obtain a plot of the flux of cosmic rays over time, test the performance of the counters, calculate the lifetime of a muon, look for air showers produced by high energy primary cosmic rays and produce posters to present their results.
+The address for this website is http://www18.i2u2.org/elab/cosmic/home/project.jsp This project does not only teach the pupils about muons and cosmic rays, but it also introduces them to how particle physics experiments are carried out.
 They will understand how large scale collaborations work and how we actually detect particles which we can't see.

-This pack is aimed at teachers to help you let your students get as much as possible out of the project.
-I have included students' learning outcomes, possible ways of running the project and detailed descriptions of how to set up and use the detector, and how to use the Cosmic e-lab website.
-I have also included all of the worksheets in the Student Pack, but with extra annotations (in italic) which describe how long each section should take, possible downfalls etc.
+These notes aim to give teachers an overview so that students can get as much as possible out of the project.
+The pack includes students' learning outcomes, possible ways of running the project and detailed descriptions of how to set up and use the detector, and how to use the Cosmic e-lab website.
+Also included are all of the worksheets in the Student Pack, but with extra annotations (in italic) which describe how long each section should take, possible downfalls etc.